nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    2. Double-click the jar file <br>
-   Expected: Shows the GUI with a set of sample contacts.
+   Expected: Shows the GUI with a set of sample internships.
 The window size may not be optimum.

 2. Saving window preferences